rtahmasbi/Causality/README.md

 # Casualty vs prediction
 Casualty is identification, not prediction.

-Predictive models can simply ignore the T variable during their learning process, while T is the most important factor.
+Predictive models can simply ignore the $T$ variable during their learning process, while $T$ is the most important factor.